-For instance, in Peru the pit latrines have lowered diarrhea rates by one half, and having a flush toilet drops the wrist by 70 percent.
-In other countries, such as Mexico and Brazil huge numbers of people are connected to the sewage system, however, less than one fifth of the wastewater is treated.
+For instance, in Peru the pit latrines have lowered diarrhea rates by one half, and having a flush toilet drops the rates by 70 percent.
+In other countries, such as Mexico and Brazil, huge numbers of people are connected to the sewage system, however, less than one fifth of the wastewater is treated.

 Obvious Problem and Inadequate Solutions